Wind in the hair,

 I lost control, thrown

-and skidding across the road
+and skidded across the road

 on loose gravel –